Home/ Blog/ Preventive Care/

 • Nausea, vomiting or diarrhea

-In seniors, an increasingly common symptom of pneumonia is confusion or changes in mental awareness.
+In seniors, a symptom of pneumonia may be confusion or changes in mental awareness.
 In terms of complications, pneumonia in the elderly can lead to several potentially severe health complications.
 These include:

-• Bacteremia: A bacterial infection that can invade the body’s blood stream
+• Bacteremia: A bacterial infection that can invade the body’s organs

 • Lung Abscess: A pus-filled cavity in the infected lung area